Banias: Roman and Christian Byzantine periods

+In 61 CE, king Agrippa II renamed the administrative capital Neronias in honor of the Roman emperor Nero, but this name was discarded several years later, in 68 CE.
+Agrippa also carried out urban improvements.
 In 67 CE, during the First Jewish–Roman War, Vespasian briefly visited Caesarea Philippi before advancing on Tiberias in Galilee.
 With the death of Agrippa II around 92 CE came the end of Herodian rule, and the city returned to the province of Syria.

 In the late Roman and Byzantine periods the written sources name the city again as Paneas, or more seldom as Caesarea Paneas.

-The surrounding region is especially rich in Diocletianic boundary stones, inscriptions that marked out village territories under the Tetrarchy.

 In 361, Emperor Julian the Apostate instigated a religious reformation of the Roman state, in which he supported the restoration of Hellenistic polytheism as the state religion.
 In Paneas this was achieved by replacing Christian symbols with pagan ones, though the change was short lived.